sopra-fs23-group-09/SpyWithMyLittleEye_client/README.md

 ### 🫀 Keep Alive

 KeepAlive() / UserDropOut() arose due to the need of handling idle users or ones that close the tab during the game.
-While not a component per-se, it still is a essential feature to understand.
-Users get "kicked" from the game and their co-players are informed of this. <br>
+While not a component per-se, it still is a essential feature of this game to understand.
+Users get "kicked" from the game and logged out and their co-players are informed of this. <br>
-However, this also makes it very important that the players have a **stable internet connection** as else they might be seen as inresponsive.
+However, this also makes it very important that the players have a **stable internet connection** as else they might be seen as inresponsive by the server.

 ## 🚀 Launch & Development <a id="launch--development"></a>